 - 2. Distributable prorated income pursuant to paragraph 1 hereof may be carried forward for distribution in future fiscal years, provided that the aggregate amount of the income carried forward does not exceed 15% of the UCITS fund's assets as of the end of the fiscal year.
 Income from shortened fiscal years can be fully carried forward. - 3.
 In the interest of preserving the capital of the UCITS fund, income may be partially, and in exceptional cases fully, retained in the UCITS fund for reinvestment. - 4.
-Distributions shall be made jährlich within three months of the close of the fiscal year.
+Distributions shall be made jährlich within four months of the close of the fiscal year. - 5.
+Interim distributions are permitted.
+Information about interim distributions already planned will be provided in the semiannual or annual report.

-§ 34 Fiscal year
+§ 35 Fiscal year

-The fiscal year of the UCITS fund commences on 1, October, and ends on 30, September.
+The fiscal year of the UCITS fund commences on 1, January , and ends on 31, December.

-§ 35 Restriction of redemption
+§ 36 Restriction of redemption